 System security is managed through configuration files.
 This page describes the current settings the files to change them.

-The System Report page gives you a breakdown of some of the Rundeck server's system statistics and information:
+The System Report page provides a breakdown of some of the Rundeck server's system statistics and information.

 This information is also available via the API: API > System Info

 Rundeck is built on a pluggable core.
-Use these menus to find, install, and manage the plugins on your Rundeck instance.
+Plugins can add functionality to connect to 3rd party systems, update the Rundeck UI, etc. Use these menus to find, install, and manage the plugins on your Rundeck instance.

 Search plugins from the online Rundeck plugin repository.

-Did you use our Developer Docs to write your own plugin?
+Use the Developer Docs to write your own plugin!
 Upload it here to use it on your instance.

-This section is where you can see a summary of User accounts and, with Enterprise, manage local user accounts with a GUI based editor.
+Use this section to see a summary of User accounts and, with Enterprise, manage local user accounts with a GUI based editor.

 This page lists the Rundeck and third party library licenses.